by shop.tmotor

 2.1 Hover Thrust Requirement

-During vertical takeoff, landing, and hovering, the propulsion system must generate enough lift to support:
+During vertical takeoff, landing, and hovering, a VTOL drone motor must generate enough lift to support:

 • UAV airframe